OpenVAS

-OpenVAS (Open Vulnerability Assessment System, originally known as GNessUs) is the scanner component of Greenbone Vulnerability Manager (GVM), a software framework of several services and tools offering vulnerability scanning and vulnerability management.
+OpenVAS (Open Vulnerability Assessment Scanner, originally known as GNessUs) is the scanner component of Greenbone Vulnerability Management (GVM), a software framework of several services and tools offering vulnerability scanning and vulnerability management.

-All Greenbone Vulnerability Manager products are free software, and most components are licensed under the GNU General Public License (GPL).
-Plugins for Greenbone Vulnerability Manager are written in the Nessus Attack Scripting Language, NASL.
+All Greenbone Vulnerability Management products are free software, and most components are licensed under the GNU General Public License (GPL).
+Plugins for Greenbone Vulnerability Management are written in the Nessus Attack Scripting Language, NASL.